 Auto-Post to Facebook

-To auto-post your new email campaign to Facebook at the same time you send, follow these steps.
+To auto-post to Facebook, follow these steps.

 - Navigate to the Share your campaign section of the Campaign Builder.